bstyrylski/elasticsearch/README.md

 ```
 $ ojet serve
 ```
-That's it your browser should start and open http://localhost:8000
+That's it, your browser should start and open http://localhost:8000